-The Today FM School of Radio is back for Autumn!
-Our ten week Diploma in Radio Production will be starting again in October 2017.
+The Today FM School of Radio is back for Spring!
+Our ten week Diploma in Radio Production will be starting again in February 2018.
 Scroll down for information on the course and on how to book your place.

 What is it?